Regulatory Registration Process

-- Forms to register with the State Board of Medicine and State Board of Osteopathic Medicine can be obtained from the above contact information.
+- Forms to register with the State Board of Medicine and State Board of Osteopathic Medicine are on the PALS website https://www.pals.pa.gov/#/page/default.

-- Written approval of your application must be received before you can begin practicing as a PA.
+- Approval of your application must be received before you can submit a written agreement application and begin practicing as a PA.